 We’re a little obsessed with eggs around here.
 Okay, a lot.
 We like eggs for breakfast and dinner.
 (Honestly, we'll put an egg on almost any meal.)
 We’ve talked about how to fry, bake, boil, and poach them.
 We've covered how to separate eggs and how to temper them.
-Together we’ve learned about the best way to crack an egg, and picked up tips for baking with smaller (or larger) eggs.
-Now we need to talk about egg whites.
+Together we’ve learned about the best way to crack an egg, what to do with extra egg yolks, and picked up tips for baking with smaller (or larger) eggs.
+Now we need to talk about what to do with extra egg whites.

 What are your favorite ways to use leftover egg whites?
 Add your two cents to the question on the Hotline here or continue the conversation in the comments below!